 Early Origins of the MacCrystall family

 The surname MacCrystall was first found in Yorkshire where one of the first records of the name was Robert de Cristall who was registered in the Yorkshire Poll Tax Rolls of 1379.
 Scotland was another homeland for the family and in this case, "it is certainly a diminutive or pet form of Christopher.
-The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire
+The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire, in the fifteenth century"

 Important Dates for the MacCrystall family

 This web page shows only a small excerpt of our MacCrystall research.
 Another 96 words (7 lines of text) covering the years 1470, 1474, 1491, 1567, 1650, 1672 and 1790 are included under the topic Early MacCrystall History in all our PDF Extended History products and printed products wherever possible.